mvysny/mvysny.github.io/_posts/2019-8-21-Vaadin-8-Who-Steals-My-Focus.md

   fix, simply by rebuilding the widgetset with debugging info and with the obfuscation disabled.

+I wonder whether there's a possibility to place a breakpoint into the `Element.focus()` function itself, or override that function in Element's prototype temporarily, then place a breakpoint into the overridden function.
+Please let me know if you made this work.

 ### More

 This chapter is very short, incomplete, and just a general suggestion.
 If you gather